komoju/komoju-magento/docs/en/developer_guide/dev_setup.md

 ## Quick Start

-1. Open your browser and ready for your access key https://commercemarketplace.adobe.com/customer/accessKeys/
+1. Open your browser and ready for your access key.
+[Link](https://commercemarketplace.adobe.com/customer/accessKeys/)
-2. Open terminal, execute ./setup
+2. Open terminal, execute `./setup`
 3. In the middle, please write your public key in `username`, your private key in `password`.
 4. You also need to type your machine's account password in the progress.
 5. When the setup process finishes, open https://magento.test
+6. After setup process is done, you can run with `./run` via terminal.

 Please check [Setup Magento Store](#setup-magento-store)